 - Bake for 25 minutes, or until a toothpick comes out of the middle of a muffin almost clean.

-- Turn muffins onto a wire rack and allow to cool for 10 minutes or until cook enough to eat.
+- Turn muffins onto a wire rack and allow to cool for 10 minutes or until cool enough to eat.

 - Once completely cool, store remaining muffins in an airtight container at room temperature.